awlondon/primarydesignco-blog/_posts/2026-02-14-when-two-ai-agents-disagree.md

 The box is not obsolete.

-But it is no longer uncontested.
+But it is no longer unquestioned.

-The most significant shift in this experiment was not material — concrete to timber — but procedural: single-agent generation to engineered negotiation.
+The most significant shift in this experiment was not material — concrete to timber — but procedural: from single-agent generation to simulated institutional negotiation.

 Project LanternHill may or may not be built.

-The replicable asset is the asymmetric pipeline that produced it.
+The transferable asset is the loop that produced it.

-The next implementation phase inside OpenClaw is the addition of automated arbitration scoring across cost, code, and carbon—so that disagreement becomes executable infrastructure rather than narrative exercise.
+The next implementation phase inside OpenClaw is the addition of automated arbitration scoring across cost, code, and carbon — turning disagreement from narrative exercise into executable infrastructure.

 ---